ethagnawl/clojurescript-vim-fireplace-demo/README.md

 Also, the various guides and documentation linked below were very useful.

 I was also buoyed by the two recent releases of Figwheel (v0.2.5/6) which added support for these new CLJS features in a very short amount of time.
+[The accompanying guide](https://figwheel.org/docs/npm.html) is also invaluable when coming up to speed with these latest features.

 ## How?
 You can follow along by [installing Clojure and the CLI tools](https://www.clojure.org/guides/getting_started) and